abpeinado/TruckHunt/README.md

 # Truck Hunt

-Geolocate nearby food trucks in San Francisco and place orders online.
-Vendors are instantly notified when an order is placed and users get real time updates when their orders are ready.
-Customers no longer have to wait in line for food trucks, and vendors can harness untapped revenues.
+Find nearby food trucks in San Francisco and place orders online.
+Vendors are able to see orders that have been placed and mark them as complete once the order is fultilled.

 ## Team